Syzygies, Betti numbers and regularity of cover ideals of certain multipartite graphs: Introduction

-The Betti numbers and regularity are classical invariants associated to a module which can be computed from the resolution.
-However, one may be able to compute them without completely describing the resolution.
-To compute the syzygies explicitly is a challenging task.
-In this article, we obtain the complete description of the minimal free resolution, including the syzygies, of $J_G^s$ for some classes of multipartite graphs, thereby obtaining a precise expression for $\reg(J_G^s)$.
+In this article, we obtain the complete description of the minimal free resolution, including the syzygies, of $J_G^s$ for some classes of multipartite graphs.
 The paper is organized as follows.
 In Section 2, we collect the preliminaries required for the rest of the paper.
 We study the resolution of powers of cover ideals of certain bipartite graphs in Section 3.
 If $G$ is a complete bipartite graph, then $J_G$ is a regular sequence and hence the minimal graded free resolution of $J_G^s$ can be obtained from \cite[Theorem 2.1]{guardo-vtuyl05}.
-It can be seen that, in this case the index of stability, $s_0 = 1$ and the constant term is one less than the size of the minimum vertex cover.
 We then move on to study some classes of bipartite graphs which are not complete.
-We obtain the resolution and precise expressions for the regularity of powers of cover ideals of certain bipartite graphs.
+We obtain the resolution, syzygies and Betti numbers of powers of cover ideals of certain bipartite graphs, and as a by-product, we obtain expression for the regularity of powers of these ideals.

 Section 4 is devoted to the study of resolution and regularity of powers of cover ideals of certain complete multipartite graphs.
 When $G$ is the cycle of length three or the complete graph on $4$ vertices, we describe the graded minimal free resolution of $J_G^s$ for all $s \geq 1$.
 This allow us to compute the Betti numbers, Hilbert series and the regularity of $J_G^s$ for all $s \geq 1$.
 As a consequence, for cover ideals of complete tripartite and $4$-partite graphs, we obtain precise expressions for the Betti numbers and the regularity of $J_G^s$.
 We conclude our article with a conjecture on the resolution of $J_G^s$ for all $s \geq 1$, where $G$ is a complete multipartite graph.